onefoursix/cm-api-flume-example/README.md

 ![](images/github.jpg)

-3) Once the right branch is selected, right-click on the "Download ZIP" button:
+3) Once the right branch is selected, right-click on the "Download ZIP" button and select "Copy Link Address":

 ![](images/github-2.jpg)